Intel confirms 15% stake in mapping business Here to work on autonomous car tech

 This is Intel’s latest — but not first — investment in automotive.
 Cars are a big area for the chipmaker as it looks to make sure that it has a place at the table for its processors in the next generation of computing devices, and connected cars have shaped up to be one of the chief targets.
 This week, the auto industry will especially be in the spotlight because of the Consumer Electronics Show in Las Vegas — where cars have been growing in prominence as the “gadget of tomorrow” alongside computers, phones, washing machines, and more.

 Intel’s other auto moves have included acquiring Itseez and Yogitech for safety and navigation functionalities in autonomous cars; a commitment of at least $250 million to the space; keeping a strong presence at auto shows, and in November launching a dedicated autonomous driving group.
+(Doug Davis, who heads that group, will now sit on Here’s board.)

 With the Here investment, the plan is to design and deliver proof-of-concept architecture to improve driving safety and predictability.